Scarcy/CWebServer/README.md

 registered route.
 If there's no match, return 404 and maybe return a default NotFound page.

+## HTTP

+There's many ways to implement the HTTP and I'm not sure which one I'll implement.

+### Easiest first implementation

+The easiest thing would be to make `.http` files.
+Create http files, name matching the http route.
+Read the contents into char buffers and memcpy into HttpResponseBody.

+### Harder solutions

+To be able to support dynamic web sites I need to come up with ways to generate HTML.
+Could iteratively snprintf strings into a buffer.

 ## Server

 - [ ] Initialise Socket